Laxmimounica/IPL-Winner-Prediction/README.md

 #IPL-Winner-Prediction
-Model to predict the winner of the IPL Season based on Multiple Categorical Classification
+This a Model to predict the winner of the IPL Season based on Multiple Categorical Classification